How much does it cost to build an app in 2026?

 1. UX/UI design: 15-25% of total cost

 Design isn’t decoration.
-A well-designed app requires fewer development iterations, achieves higher user satisfaction, and has lower bounce rates.
+A well-designed app needs fewer development iterations, achieves higher user satisfaction, and has lower bounce rates.

 - User research and persona development